 - Surrounding tissues

-The uterus is left in place for future child bearing.
-These procedures are greatly aided with the development of robotic surgery, which allow well-selected candidates to undergo the surgery with this minimally invasive approach.
+The uterus is left in place for future childbearing.
+These procedures are greatly aided with the development of robotic surgery, which allows well-selected candidates to undergo the surgery with this minimally invasive approach.

 Surgery of Ovarian Cancer

 Standard staging of ovarian cancer once required a large abdominal incision.
 While the majority of women with ovarian cancer are still recommended to undergo this standard approach, some may be offered a minimally invasive approach: small incisions through the heightened visualization and instrumentation of a robot.